bricksdev/RestaurantJS/README.md

 simple RestaurantJS power by express4 and jade template

-Start the server commmand:  NODE_ENV=production node cluster.js
+Start the server commmand:  node cluster.js